The Battle of Algiers: Retrospective appraisal and influence

-On review aggregation website Rotten Tomatoes, the film holds an approval rating of 99% based on 93 reviews, with an average rating of 9.10/10; the site's consensus reads: "A documentary-like depiction of a nation's real-life efforts to expel a colonizing force, The Battle of Algiers puts viewers on the front lines with gripping realism."
+On review aggregation website Rotten Tomatoes, the film holds an approval rating of 99% based on 94 reviews.
+The site's consensus reads: "A documentary-like depiction of a nation's real-life efforts to expel a colonizing force, The Battle of Algiers puts viewers on the front lines with gripping realism."
 The site ranked it 11th and 12th on their "300 Best Movies of All Time" list in 2024 and 2025, respectively.
 On Metacritic, the film has a weighted average score of 96 out of 100—indicating "universal acclaim"—based on 22 reviews collected since its 2004 re-release.

 By the time of the film's 2004 re-release, French reception was much more positive, with most critics accepting the film's aesthetic merits and historic significance as a given.
 A review in Libération deemed it the "best film ever made about the Algerian war" because it had been "the most credible and the fairest".
 A notable dissent came from Cahiers du Cinéma, which devoted a special feature to the film comprising five articles by various authors; the magazine's collective editorial denouncement of the film was "cast in such strong terms that it undermined, on moral grounds, the legitimacy of any critic or analyst who did not condemn the film, let alone anyone who dared consider it worthy of filmic attention," though ultimately their disapproval exerted little influence upon the broader French media.

 Roger Ebert added the film to his Great Movies series in 2004.
 The film occupied the 48th place on the Critics' Top 250 Films of Sight and Sounds 2012 poll of the greatest films of all time, as well as 120th place on Empire magazine's list of the 500 greatest movies of all time.
 In 2010, Empire ranked the movie 6th in its list of the 100 Best Films of World Cinema.
 It was selected to enter the list of the "100 Italian films to be saved".
 In 2007, the film was ranked fifth in The Guardians readers' poll listing the 40 greatest foreign films of all time.